Niacinamide Benefits for Skin: The Complete Guide

 What Concentration to Use

-Start at 2–5% if you're new to it.
-The Ordinary's popular 10% + Zinc formula works well for many people, but if you feel your skin flush or get warm after applying it, that's the concentration, not an allergy.
-Drop to 5% and the issue typically resolves.
+If you're new to it, start in the 2-5% range.
+The Ordinary's popular 10% + Zinc formula works well for a lot of people, but if your skin feels warm or flushed after applying it, that's the concentration, not an allergy.
+Drop to 5% and it usually sorts itself out.

 How to Use It